-- (i) urge the Federal Ministry of Culture and Tourism to urgently include the construction of the access road to Agbokim Waterfalls to realize the potential of the Agbokim Waterwalls; - (ii) also urge the Federal Ministry of Culture and Tourism to include the construction of the road to Etomi Agbokim Waterfalls Road in the 2024 budget estimates; - (iii) mandate the Committee on Legislative Compliance (when constituted) to ensure compliance.
+- (i) urge the Federal Ministry of Culture and Tourism to: - (a) urgently construct the access road to Agbokim Waterfalls to realize its potentials, - (b) include the construction of the road to Etomi Agbokim Waterfalls Road in the 2024 budget estimates; - (ii) mandate the Committee on Legislative Compliance (when constituted) to ensure compliance (Hon.
+Irom Michael Etaba Obubra/Etung Federal Constituency).